NicoloMoretti/barracks/docs/scripting-guide.md

 Which will print "My number: 11."

-Mathematic expressions can be of any length.
+Mathematical expressions can be of any length.

 Supported operators are +,-,*,/,%, and '()' parenthesis for grouping for precedence.